mikl0s/anyboot/README.md

 ## License

+This project uses the **Elastic License 2.0** (ELv2).
+We chose this license because:

+*   **Open Source for Security:** The source code is available for review and audit, enhancing security and trust.
+*   **Free for Personal Use:** Individuals can freely use AnyBoot for personal projects and non-commercial purposes.
+*   **Commercial Use Available:** For commercial use, please contact us to discuss licensing options.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ---